-Special renovation packages are helping more than 22 million homes in north-western Europe to quickly become energy neutral and future-proof.
-Fourteen organisations from six countries are working together to design a factory that can produce these renovation packages at an industrial scale.
+Special renovation packages are helping more than 22 million homes in the North Sea Region to quickly become energy neutral and future-proof.
+Fifteen organisations from six countries are working together to design a factory that can produce these renovation packages at an industrial scale.
 The European Union has approved the plan and has made available a subsidy of over €2 million.
-The aim is to develop a blueprint for a fully automated factory within three years.
+The aim is to develop a Blueprint for a fully automated factory within three years.
 In addition, sites are to be selected and businesses sought that will build and operate the factory.

 Complete packages for half the price